RandomRhythm/Rhythm-CB-Scripts/README.md

 # Rhythm-CB-Scripts
 #### Collection of scripts for working with Carbon Black Cb Response API

 This repository contains a folder for each script's purpose.
-The Alerts folder contains scripts for working with alerts found in the Cb Response console.

 #### Alerts
 The Cb_Alerts script will export alerts from the console in CSV files for each of the feeds and watchlists.
 The Alerts folder also contains the Cb_Resolve script to resolve alerts within the console.